Making Friends When You're Married (Or In An Equivalent Long-Term Relationship)

 You have to consciously make socializing a priority.
 If you're tired on a Thursday evening, catch a second wind somehow and make yourself volunteer at that film festival anyway.
 Go out with your spouse to that event where you may meet other couples, even if it's tempting to tell yourself you'd rather not inconvenience your mom by asking her to watch the kids.
 Do what you can to free up time for yourself in other parts of your life.

 As well as going out, do your best to try to make yourself available to invitations from people who are interested in hanging out with you.
-If you're busy it can be easy to unintentionally give the impression that you're not keen on spending time with someone, by always having to turn down their invitations and then not making an effort to follow up and suggest an alternative plan.
-Many potential friends will try to arrange something with you a few times then conclude you seem like you've got too much going on and give it up.
+If you're busy it can be easy to unintentionally give the impression that you're not keen on spending time with someone, by always having to turn down their invitations and then not making an effort to follow up and suggest an alternative.
+Many potential friends will try to arrange something with you a few times then conclude you seem like you've got too much going on and give up.

 Don't limit yourself too much by only wanting to be friends with certain types of people

-Not everyone does this, but some folks approach the situation only wanting to make friends with other couples, or people who are also married, or who have kids themselves.
+Not everyone does this, but some folks only want to make friends with other couples, or people who are also married, or who have kids themselves.
 They may seek out couples because they feel their social life should revolve around doing things with their partner.
 They may believe they'd relate better to someone who understands what it's like to have children (childless friends are sometimes notorious for glazing over whenever the kid anecdotes come out).